-Our blog’s been at a bit of a standstill waiting for this post.
+Our blog’s been at a standstill waiting for this post.
 Barry’s pondered intensely, choosing his selection from over 700 photos, then edited and put them into his spectacular slide show.
 If you’d rather not read about our Aoraki/Mount Cook exploits, scroll to the end.
 Then gaze in awe at the images Barry’s picked for you.

 You’re Rubbish Twizel

-We’d stayed overnight once again at the fabulous free campground above Lake Pukaki on Monday 26th April.
+We stayed overnight once again at the fabulous free campground above Lake Pukaki on Monday 26th of April.
 Blimey, over nine weeks ago now!
 The hoped-for weather window was predicted for Wednesday 28th April.
 So we set off through Twizel, as we needed to empty our black and grey water and fill up with fresh water.

 We also hoped to get rid of some rubbish in Twizel.
 But, unfortunately, that wasn’t possible.
-We weren’t at all impressed by their ridiculous signage and lack of facilities.
+We weren’t impressed by their ridiculous signage and lack of facilities.
 Mackenzie District Council certainly don’t want visitors to give them any rubbish!
 “Too Good To Waste” indeed.
 Isn’t it ironic?
 They’re far more likely to find waste when they don’t provide a means for tourists to dispose of their rubbish.
 How narrowminded can you be?
 “Take your rubbish with you” – to where?
 We were frankly shocked.
 Having visited a range of areas, this was the worst at welcoming tourists.